zeldaret/mm/README.md

 Place a copy of the US ROM inside the `baseroms/n64-us/` folder.

-Rename the file to `baserom.z64`, `baserom.n64` or `baserom.v64`, depending on the original extension..
+Rename the file to `baserom.z64`, `baserom.n64` or `baserom.v64`, depending on the original extension.

 #### 4. Make and Build the ROM